 Where can I find the printable pattern for the Hybrid Mask?

 Pattern and instructions for the Hybrid Mask, which we are using to seal all our certified medical masks gapless, can be found in a separate post.
 I very recently added Hybrid Cover patterns in height L / width M (fits perfectly over the standard one-size of FFP2 / N95 / KN95 type of masks) for single as well as for multiple layers to the attached PDF! ➔

 There’s also a very detailed picture tutorial, patterns and instructions for filter frames to make insertion of filter materials easier and safer, custom patterns for a wide range of face shapes (incl. nose, chin or beard) and the most recent addition of a Hybrid Boxy Mask, which offers an abundance of space, with pattern, instructions and pictorial.

 Can I possibly purchase the Hybrid Cloth mask from you?

 Right now, I only sew for friends and family, because it seems more important to publish instructions and pattern of my Hybrid Cloth Mask, in order help others to help those in need – and besides my daily work, there’s no time for more than answering questions and continously updating German and English posts and instructions.
 But in the meantime, I’ve been lucky to find fabulous sewing partners, who offer professionally sewn, beautiful Hybrid Masks! ➔

-This post corresponds to my level of knowledge by August 16th, 2021 and as usual, if there is any new information, it will be corrected accordingly.
-And I am always very happy to receive comments, questions, tips and new studies!
+This post corresponds to my personal level of knowledge by January 14th, 2022.
+When there is any new information to add or to correct, I revise accordingly.
+I am always happy to receive your comments, questions, tips and studies!